DANCE DREAMS SCHOOL OF DANCE TEACHERS

 Ms. Mariana Gurgis is a classically trained choreographer, dancer, playwright, and writer who has excelled in both performance and choreography in diverse dance styles including ballet (R.A.D., Cecchetti, and Vaganova Academy of Russian Ballet methods), contemporary ballet, contemporary dance, modern, lyrical, jazz, tap, hip hop, musical theatre, pointe, and character.
 She is a member of the Royal Academy of Dance and has successfully completed her ballet examinations with “Distinction,” trained by ballerinas Carol Appel MacAskill (Royal Academy of Dance, Ontario Ballet Theatre) and Stephanie Violin (The National Ballet of Canada) as well as by choreographers from the Toronto Dance Theatre in modern dance.
 In addition, Ms. Gurgis is an Associate Member of C.A.N.S.C.A.I.P., the Canadian Society of Children's Authors, Illustrators and Performers.
 Ms. Gurgis has won many scholarships, overall awards, and special awards while she competed as a dancer for years in both regional and national competitions.
 Her stage credits include choreographing and performing in the musical, City of Angels (Choreographer/Dance Chorus/Ensemble Cast, VCDS) at the Isabel Bader Theatre; Hair (Choreographer/Dance Chorus/The Tribe, VCDS) at the Isabel Bader Theatre; Snow White and the Seven Dwarves (“Snow White,” Children’s Theatre); and An Explosive Pie in the Belleby Kitchen (Playwright, Newborn Theatre’s “Odds and Ends Drama Festival”) at the Tarragon Theatre in Toronto.

-Also a playwright and writer, Ms. Gurgis has an Honours Bachelor of Arts Degree from the University of Toronto's Victoria College in English and Philosophy.
-She also pursued a Certificate of Creative Writing at the University of Toronto's School of Continuing Studies and is currently working on her Master’s of Science in Creative Writing through the University of Edinburgh.
+Also a playwright and writer, Ms. Gurgis has an Honours Bachelor of Arts (B.A.)
+Degree from the University of Toronto's Victoria College in English and Philosophy and a Master's of Science (M.Sc.) in Creative Writing from the University of Edinburgh.
+She also pursued a Certificate of Creative Writing at the University of Toronto's School of Continuing Studies.
 She has collaborated with the University of Toronto’s Faculty of Music writing lyrics for their musical compositions, which were performed at Composer Concerts at the Gardiner Museum and her writing has been published in several Canadian literary journals and magazines.
 Ms. Gurgis brings her experience and love of the theatre and storytelling to every piece of her choreography.

 Ms. Enza Gurgis is a teacher and dancer of dance styles ballet, pointe, contemporary, modern, jazz, tap, character, and musical theatre since the young age of three.
 She was trained through the Royal Academy of Dance syllabus by R.A.D. ballerina Carol Appel MacAskill and by Gillian Brooks, and through the Vaganova Academy of Russian Ballet syllabus by ballerina Jarvi Raudsepp of the Ontario Ballet Theatre, as well as in modern dance by Sarah McQueston of the Toronto Dance Theatre.
 Ms. Enza has been a member of the Dance Dreams community for ten years, performing in both the recreational and competitive divisions, as well as in assistant, supply, and head instructing.
 She competed in dance with Dance Dreams in musical theatre groups and modern solos, placing among top “The Next Step” dancers at the Fever International Dance Championships.
 She continues to participate in dance, aerobics, and yoga classes provided by Hart House of the University of Toronto to upkeep her creativity and technique.